-- Students may be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or criminal justice fields. - Enrollment for students may not be granted when the background check identifies a conviction, pending case, or uncompleted deferral/diversion for any felonies or misdemeanors. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
+- Students may be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or criminal justice fields - Enrollment for students may not be granted when the background check identifies a conviction, pending case or unresolved deferral/diversion for any felonies or misdemeanors. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
 It is the student's responsibility to contact the agency to verify conditions.
+The school cannot contact the background check agency to verify conditions.
 The school cannot contact the background check agency.